sckott/recology/_posts/2020-02-10-how-many-parameters.md

 parameters there are in a function?

 There's AFAIK no "correct" answer to this question.
-And surely the "best practice" varies among programming lanugages.
+And surely the "best practice" varies among programming languages.
 What do folks say about this and what should we be doing in R?

 ## From other languages